Skip to main content

 }

-A feedforward layer is just a regular neural network layer: it takes inputs, multiplies them with weights, adds a bias, and applies an activation (like ReLU).
-In Transformers, these layers help process the outputs of attention by transforming them further.
+A feedforward layer is a regular neural network layer: inputs are multiplied by weights, a bias is added, and an activation function is applied.
+In Transformers, these layers process attention outputs further.

-ReLU stands for Rectified Linear Unit.
-It's an activation function used in neural networks.
-It takes a number and turns any negative values into zero, while keeping positive values the same.
-Inside the transformer blocks, there's a feedforward network with a ReLU activation.
-ReLU is a simple trick that replaces any negative number with zero.
+ReLU (Rectified Linear Unit) is an activation function that replaces negative numbers with zero.
 It helps the model focus on useful patterns and makes training faster and more stable.

 function encoderBlock(input) {